wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 For an additional monthly cost, rather than using a direct SQL query, data can be optionally be imported into a dataset that uses SPICE (Super-fast, Parallel, In-memory Calculation Engine) allocated for use by all users within each region to rapidly perform advanced calculations and serve data.
 Internally, SPICE uses a combination of columnar storage in-memory.

-QuickSight enable decision-makers to explore and interpret data from a variety of sources.
+QuickSight enables decision-makers to explore and interpret data from a variety of sources.

 QuickSight offers these types of visualization:
    * KPI values for a single metric of a single area or function (such as Net Promoter Score)